Steven Miranda, Founder & Chief Instructor

 Paul Wright, 3rd DAN

-Paul began his training in Yoshinkan Aikido in January of 2004.
-Paul achieved his 1st DAN in December of 2006, 2nd DAN in 2008 and 3rd DAN in August 2014.
+Paul began training in Aikido Yoshinkai in January 2004.
+Paul achieved his 3rd-degree black belt in August 2014.
 In addition to Aikido, Paul holds a black belt in Kenpo Karate and is an avid hockey player.
 Paul holds a bachelor's degree in Kinesiology from California State University, Sacramento.
-Paul has been an instrumental part of the dojo and has attended numerous clinic's with Amos Parker Shihan in the US and Canada and has trained in Japan.
-Paul holds a level 4 instructor certification from the AYF honbu dojo giving him grading authority to Shodan, first degree black belt.
+Paul has been an instrumental part of the dojo.
+He attended all seminars with Amos Parker Shihan and has traveled to Canada, Japan, and other US cities to participate in training and public demonstrations.
+He holds a level 4 instructor grading from the AYF honbu dojo giving him grading authority to 1st-degree black belt.

 Amos Lee.
 Parker, Technical Advisor (1936~2013)

 The chief technical advisor and mentor to the Seikeikan dojo was Amos Lee Parker, 9th DAN Shihan.
-Parker Sensei graciously accepted his first invitation to Orangevale in July of 2000 at which time he accepted Miranda Sensei as his student.
-Since this time, Parker Sensei has made yearly visits to the Seikeikan dojo to teach and refine the techniques being taught and practiced.
-In addition to his yearly visit(s), members of the Seikeikan dojo have also traveled to Canada, San Diego, Houston and Indianapolis to continue their training under the watchful eye of Parker Sensei.
+Parker Sensei graciously accepted his first invitation to Orangevale in July 2000 and accepted Miranda Sensei as his student.
+During that time, Parker Sensei has made yearly visits to the Seikeikan dojo to teach and refine the techniques being taught and practiced.
+In addition to his yearly visit(s), members of the Seikeikan dojo traveled around North America and the Middle East to assist and continue their training under the watchful eye of Parker Sensei.
 In August of 2013, Parker Shihan passed away at the age of 77 at his home in Houston, Texas.

 Other Instructor's

-Life at times interrupts training and causes students and instructors to have to take a break from their training.
-Work, health, Military Service, college, among them.
-Here at Seikeikan we have such instructors who, while are not practicing full time, continue to be devoted to the dojo.
+Life interrupts training and causes students and instructors to take a break from their training.
+Work, health, Military Service, and college, among them.
+Here at Seikeikan, we have instructors who, while not practicing full-time, continue to be devoted to the dojo.
 We are grateful for their continued support.